ZwakelePanza/SocialisingApp/README.md

 # The Social Sparks App

-This is an interactive Android application developed in Kotlin that helps maintain social connections by providing suggestions based on their mood and time of day through a chatbot-style interface.
-The app is time-based, alternating between Morning, Mid-morning, Afternoon, Mid-Afternoon, and Evening, and generating social cues that push you to be social.
+This is an interactive Android application developed in Kotlin that helps maintain social connections by providing suggestions based on their mood and time of day.
+The app is time-based, alternating between Morning, *Mid-morning*, *Afternoon*, *Mid-Afternoon*, and *Evening*, and generating social cues that push you to be social.

 # Purpose
 Encourage users to engage in meaningful social interaction in a simple and fun way.

 # Features

-Chatbot-Style interactions
 Mood-Based responses
 Time-Based Social Suggestions
 Typing indicator Simulation
-Message bubbles (user&bot)
+Message bubbles (user)
 Scrollable Chat interface
 Input Validation